 - b) Those who have studied Tamil up to XII std and taken a Non-Tamil language under Part-I shall take Advanced Tamil comprising of two Courses in the third and fourth semesters.
 (OR) - c) Others who do not come under the above a + b categories can choose the following Non-major electives (NME) comprising of two courses with 2 credits each (4 credits) in the third and fourth semesters. - 1) Consumer Affairs / Gandhian Thoughts / Women's Rights (III semester.) - 2) General Awareness (IV semester.) - 2.
 Skill Based Subjects: For UG degree, four skill based subjects are to be offered one each in III, IV, V and VI Semesters.
 The examination shall be conducted in the skill based subjects at the end of the semesters where they are offered. - 3.
-Ability Enhancement Compulsory Course Human Rights and Constitution of India: It is a course to impart the knowledge about the basic human rights, classification of human rights, Human Rights Commission and Constitution of India.
-The Examination shall be conducted for 50 marks in the II semester and there is no CIA. - 4.
-Ability Enhancement Compulsory Course Environmental Studies : It is a course on Environmental Science which underlines the importance of environment apart from sensitizing students to the dimensions of environmental problems.
-The examination shall be conducted for 50 Marks in the I semester and there is no CIA. - Note: The assessment for the category in Part IV -1 c, 3 and 4 subjects shall be through End Semester examination (ESE) for the total marks prescribed.
+Ability Enhancement Compulsory Course Human Rights and Constitution of India: It is a course to impart the knowledge about the basic Human rights, Classification of human rights, Human Rights Commission and Constitution of India.
+The total mark is 50 for 2 credits.
+One Internal Examination shall be conducted for 25 marks in the II semester during CIA III and there is no ESE.
+The learning outcomes are further measured by various assessment criteria for 25 marks by the course teacher concerned. - 4.
+Ability Enhancement Compulsory Course Environmental Studies: It is a course on Environmental Science which underlines the importance of environment apart from sensitizing students to the dimensions of Environmental problems.
+The total mark is 50 for 2 credits.
+One Internal Examination shall be conducted for 25 marks in I semester during CIA III and there is no ESE.
+The learning outcomes are further measured by various assessment criteria for 25 marks by the course teacher concerned. - Note: The assessment for the category in Part IV -1 b and 1 c subjects shall be through End Semester examination (ESE) for the total marks prescribed.
 There shall be no Continuous Internal Assessment (CIA). - 5.
 Human Values and Yoga Practice I and II: It is a course to inculcate human values among students to develop physical, mental, social and spiritual health which will enhance personality of the students and also improve the institutional climate in the campus.

-Human Values and Yoga Practice I is offered during I and II semesters and Human Values and Yoga Practice II is offered during III and IV semesters.
-These courses carry a total of 50 marks comprising 25 marks of Internal Practical Assessment for Yoga and 25 marks of End Semester written Examination for Human values during II and IV semesters.
-Passing Minimum is fixed as 10 marks each for Practical and Theory to clear the paper.
+Human Values and Yoga Practice I is offered during Semesters I and II and Human Values and Yoga Practice II is offered during Semesters III and IV.
+These courses carry a total of 50 marks comprising 25 marks of Internal Practical Assessment for Yoga and 25 marks of written Examination for Human values during CIA III.